wmde/fundraising-banners/docs/CSS.md

 in the previous test, copy its contents to `styles.scss` and delete the `styles_var.scss`.
 This makes sure that you're only using an alternate style file if you really need to.

+### Style files for banner components

+You can put styles for components in the `banners/CHANNEL/components` directory in the `banners/CHANNEL/styles` directory and import them in the `styles.scss` file.

 ### Overriding styles for a channel

+If several banners share a style but have *small* channel-specific tweaks you may add [configuration values](https://sass-lang.com/documentation/at-rules/use#configuration) to the theme file and override them with the `@use` statements in `styles.scss`.

 In some rare cases you might put some additional styles in the `styles.scss` file at the bottom, but make sure to remove them at the start of the next test!

 ## How to create layout and theme files for a component

-1. create the layout SCSS file, named after the component.
+1. Create the layout SCSS file, named after the component.
 Put all the styles in a [mixin](https://sass-lang.com/documentation/at-rules/mixin).
 2. Create the mixin under the assumption that it will be included in the class `.wmde-banner`.

 Example layout for a close button component: